-C# What is Abstract and Virtual Method?
+What is Abstract and

-What is Abstract and Virtual Method?
+Virtual Method?

 Abstract Method:

-Abstract methods are that type of method which is created only for signature only in base class.
-Means it is created in base class with abstract keyword but it has no body implementation.
+only for signature only in base class.
+Means it is created in base class with

 For example: